Why Patients With Lyme Disease Feel Exhausted Despite Sleeping

-When these mechanisms are disrupted, patients may sleep for many hours yet remain exhausted despite sleeping.
-This does not mean sleep habits or common sleep disorders are irrelevant; it means that normal sleep duration alone does not guarantee physiologic recovery.
+When these mechanisms are disrupted, patients may sleep for many hours yet remain exhausted.
+Normal sleep duration alone does not guarantee physiologic recovery.

 In Lyme disease, the autonomic nervous system often fails to fully settle during sleep.
 Instead of transitioning into a stable rest-and-repair state, nervous system signaling may remain partially activated.